 - Justice department director

 - Professional investigator

 Salary and Career Information

-The U.S. Bureau of Labor Statistics (BLS) estimated that police and detectives and correctional officers will experience a slower than average employment growth for the years 2014 through 2024.
-The BLS reported that police and sheriff's patrol officers earned a median annual wage of $58,320 in May 2015.
-Correctional officers and jailers earned $40,530 as a median annual wage in the same year.
+The U.S. Bureau of Labor Statistics (BLS) estimated that police and detectives and correctional officers will experience employment growth of 5% and -7% respectively from 2018 through 2028.
+The BLS reported that police and sheriff's patrol officers earned a median annual wage of $61,380 in May 2015.
+Correctional officers and jailers earned $44,330 as a median annual wage in the same year.